peteroupc/peteroupc.github.io/colorgen.md

 - **8/8/8/8 format:** As 32-bit integers (8 bits each for red, green, blue, and alpha).
 - **16/16/16 format:** As 48-bit integers (16 bits per component).

-How the RGB or RGBA color's components are packed into an integer varies considerably.
-Among other possibilities, they can be packed in any of the following orders from lowest to highest bits:

-- *RN/GN/BN format*: Red, green, blue.
-- *RN/GN/BN format*: Blue, green, red.
-- *RN/GN/BN/AN format*: Red, green, blue, alpha.
-- *RN/GN/BN/AN format*: Alpha, red, green, blue.
-- *RN/GN/BN/AN format*: Blue, green, red, alpha.
-- *RN/GN/BN/AN format*: Alpha, blue, green, red.

-(Little-endian/big-endian issues and other considerations when storing colors as a series of bytes are outside the scope of this document, and so is a thorough survey of the integer color formats in common use.)
+There are many ways to store RGB and RGBA colors in either format as integers or as a series of bytes.
+For example, the RGB color's components can be in "little endian" or "big endian" byte order, or RN/GN/BN colors can be packed red/green/blue, in that order from lowest to highest bits.
+A thorough survey of the integer color formats in common use is outside the scope of this document.

-The following pseudocode contains methods for converting RGB colors to and from different color formats (where the red component is stored in the low bits of each RGB color number):
+The following pseudocode contains methods for converting RGB colors to and from different color formats (where RGB color integers are packed red/green/blue, in that order from lowest to highest bits):

-    // Converts 0-1 format to N/N/N format as an integer METHOD ToNNN(rgb, scale)
+    // Converts 0-1 format to N/N/N format as an integer.
+    METHOD ToNNN(rgb, scale)
        sm1 = scale - 1
        return round(rgb[2]*sm1) * scale * scale + round(rgb[1]*sm1) * scale +